-Some people feel that selling something for more than was paid for it is somehow dishonest—that a company can be profitable only by ripping off its customers.
+Some people feel that selling something for more than was paid for it is somehow dishonest—that a company can make a retail profit only by ripping off its customers.

 They view every transaction as a zero-sum game: one party wins only when the other loses.
 They don’t recognize that in a good transaction both parties benefit—both get something they would rather have than what they gave to get it.

 A shopper chooses the best value available to him to meet his particular need.
 The store that anticipated the need and met it more attractively than its competitors gets the sale.
-The store’s profit isn’t due to ripping the customer off; it’s the store’s payment (and incentive) for anticipating and meeting the customer’s need.
+A retail profitisn’t due to ripping the customer off; it’s the store’s payment (and incentive) for anticipating and meeting the customer’s need.